cjendres1/GettingCleaningData/README.md

 This is a repository for the Coursera/JHU Getting and Cleaning Data course

-All code for this project contained in runAnalysis.R
+All code for this project is contained in runAnalysis.R

 The program loads in all data from the UCI HAR Dataset Note - since I don't like spaces in directory names I renamed the main folder to UCIHARDataset